-Birds of prey are top predators, often with no natural predators of their own in their adult lives.
-They rule the skies and remain at the apex of the food chain thanks to a series of important adaptations.
-But what is it about these birds that makes them so well equipped for hunting?
+Birds of prey are top predators, often with no natural predators in their adult lives.
+They rule the skies and remain at the apex of the food chain thanks to a series of essential adaptations.
+But what about these birds makes them so well equipped for hunting?

 Birds of prey can see up to 8x better than humans and use this and their keen hearing to find prey.
 They are excellent flyers and can use their sharp talons to catch, pierce, and carry fish, birds, and small mammals.

-When looking at the physiology and tactics of the best avian hunters, we have to look at different adaptations and how they help various species.
-For example, the bald eagle, the red-tailed hawk, and the barn owl are all at the top of their respective food chains.
+When looking at the physiology and tactics of the best avian hunters, we must look at different adaptations and how they help various species.
+For example, the bald eagle, the red-tailed hawk, and the barn owl are at the top of their respective food chains.
 But, they all look very different and have skills that make them perfect for their environment.
-While sight and a sharp set of talon help, that alone won’t be enough for many birds.
+While sight and a sharp set of talons help, that alone won’t be enough for many birds.

 Let’s start with those talons, as this is what many of us think of when we consider a bird like the bald eagle’s power and success.
 The talons are the sharp claws in the feet of these birds.
-Once they grab hold of their prey and sink in, there isn’t much that the prey can do.
-However, there is more to this action than just the grip of the claw.
+Once they grab hold of their prey and sink in, there isn’t much that the target can do.
+However, there is more to this action than just the claw’s grip.
 The strength and size of the foot play their part too.
-Large eagles have powerful feet to carry sizeable prey.
+Giant eagles have powerful feet to carry sizeable prey.
 Raptors that hunt small mammals can exert pressure through theirs.

 Then there are the large sharp beaks.
-However, these do little when hunting prey and make it much easier to tear into their food.
-Instead, a skilled avian hunter needs to rely more on their senses and their flight skills.
+However, these do little when hunting prey, making it much easier to tear into their food.
+Instead, skilled avian hunters must rely more on their senses and flight skills.

-Birds of prey have to make every hunt count with as little wasted effort as possible.
+Birds of prey must make every hunt count with as little wasted effort as possible.
 They will scout around for potential targets and wait until the right moment.
 The tactics can vary.
-Some larger species with broad wings can soar in thermals without exerting much energy at all.
+Some larger species with broad wings can soar in thermals without exerting much energy.
 They can survey the scene from this great height.
 Kestrels stay closer to the ground and hover in the wind, staying steady over potential prey before it is time to swoop in.
-You will also find eagles and falcons waiting on their high perches for the perfect moment.
+Eagles and falcons will also be waiting on their high perches for the perfect moment.

 Birds of prey tend to have keen vision.
-Their sight is much better than our own, with eagles capable of seeing up to 8 times better.
+Their sight is much better than ours, with eagles capable of seeing up to 8 times better.
 This means a greater range and precision in what they can see.
-They also have large eyes relative to their head size to process all this information – with eyes around the same size as our own – and they are forward-facing for depth perception.
+They also have large eyes relative to their head size to process all this information – with eyes around the same size as ours – and they are forward-facing for depth perception.
 Some raptors even can see UV to help with prey detection.
-They can spot trails and footprints covered in urine, which can point them in the right direction.
+They can spot trails and footprints covered in urine, pointing them in the right direction.

-When it comes to owls, eyesight is less important in nocturnal or crepuscular species.
-They rely more on hearing with special ear and skull adaptations to pinpoints sounds.
+Regarding owls, eyesight is less critical in nocturnal or crepuscular species.
+They rely more on hearing with remarkable ear and skull adaptations to pinpoint sounds.
 The barn owl and great gray owl, although very different, are great examples of this facial structure.
-They have big round faces with a structure likened to a satellite dish.
+They have big round faces likened to a satellite dish.
 This draws the sound into their ears, which are positioned asymmetrically on their face.
 This combination of features makes it easier to hone in on small creatures in the undergrowth.

-The success of many birds of prey also comes down to taking a range of prey within their niche.
-Species that hunt for different prey can co-exist within the same territory pretty well.
+The success of many birds of prey also comes down to eating a range of animals within their niche.
+Species that hunt for different prey can co-exist within the same territory.
 In New York, for example, the red-tailed hawk may search for a reach of birds and rodents in the green spaces.
-The peregrine falcon, meanwhile, can head higher up the skyscrapers and feed on pigeons.
+Meanwhile, the peregrine falcon can head higher up skyscrapers and feed on pigeons.
 They are also known to eat bats.

 Masters Of Their Habitat

-It is all about evolving the right adaptations for their habitat and survival needs.
-If all birds of prey acted and looked the same we wouldn’t have such biodiversity.
-Sharp talons and keen eyes are great for a lot of species, but super-fast flight, exceptional hearing, and adaptive diets play their role too.
+It is about evolving suitable adaptations for their habitat and survival needs.
+If all birds of prey acted and looked the same, we wouldn’t have such biodiversity.
+Sharp talons and keen eyes are great for many species, but super-fast flight, exceptional hearing, and adaptive diets play their role too.